Current Planned Developments in Greater Estero

 Land Parcel to the north of the Houck Dermatology building.

-A proposed zoning amendment to this land parcel will change the site plan for what is termed “Parcel G East.”
+A proposed zoning amendment for this land parcel will change the site plan for “Parcel G East.”
 The change is from the proposed Assisted Living Facility to a mix of self-storage, commercial, and hotel use.
 The zoning amendment was submitted on January 17, 2024.
+The lot is still vacant and approved for medical office use, but as of early 2026, there is no confirmed vertical construction or a publicly announced named tenant.

 Palms Day Care for Early Learners